ADHD vs ADD

 ADD vs ADHD: What is the difference between ADD and ADHD?

 ADHD stands for Attention Deficit Hyperactivity Disorder, a common neurodevelopmental disorder that affects both children and adults.
 Symptoms of ADHD can manifest in three main ways: inattention, hyperactivity, and impulsivity.
-Now, let’s think of ADHD as a big umbrella, under which we have different types, or “flavours” if you will.
+Now, let’s consider ADHD a big umbrella, under which we have different types, or “flavours” if you will.
 And that’s where ADD comes in.

 ADD, or Attention Deficit Disorder, is actually an outdated term that was once used to describe what we now call ADHD, predominantly inattentive presentation.
 ADD and ADHD are often used interchangeably, but it’s essential to understand that ADD is now considered part of the broader ADHD spectrum.
 So, when you hear ADD, think of it as the “quieter sibling” of ADHD.